Progress reported in contract talks between GM, union

 GM shares recovered Tuesday after falling more than 4% Monday.
 GM closed Tuesday up 2.9% at $38.29.

-Associated Press Writer John Seewer in Toledo, Ohio, and Associated Press Economics Writer Paul Wiseman in Washington contributed to this report.
+Associated Press writers John Seewer in Toledo, Ohio, and Paul Wiseman in Washington contributed to this report.